 Susan Shie: all classes:

 My current classes, NOT effected by Covid-19, are my Lucky Drawing online classes.
 These are 30-day sessions, with 12 day breaks in between them.
-Many students take them repeatedly, like how we stay with a yoga teacher.
+Many students take them repeatedly, like how we stay with a yoga or piano teacher.
 I began teaching freehand drawing online in January, 2015, almost 9 years ago now.

 Fiberarts Guild of Pittsburgh.
 Lecture June 15.
 Class June 16, 2018.